emma-sax4/emmasax4.info/_posts/2020-02-22-the-benefits-of-gratitude.md

 ### It makes us feel closer to each other 👭👩‍👧‍👦👨‍👦👫👨‍👩‍👧‍👧

 Noticing the good things that our coworkers, friends, and family have given to us reminds us that there are those that love us and want us to be happy and healthy.
 We can feel gratitude for material things, such as the chocolate that our friend brought us when we were sick in bed.
-But, we can also focus our gratitude on less tangible things, or things that weren't necessarily "gifted" to us by a person, such as a place to sleep tonight or food on the table.
+But we can also focus our gratitude on less tangible things, or things that weren't necessarily "gifted" to us by a person, such as a place to sleep tonight or food on the table.

 ### It reminds us not to take things for granted 🎁😇🍻